firemodels/bot/Webbot/README.md

 ```
 Options:
--a - run only if the repo has changed since the last time
+-a - run script only if the webpages repo has changed
-     this script was run
+     since the last time this script was run
 -c - clean the webpages repo
 -f - force check on all web pages
 -h - display this message